-The Star Trek franchise is growing faster than ever on TV.
-There’s Discovery, Picard, Lower Decks, and soon, Strange New Worlds and Prodigy.
-But the movie side of things has stalled since 2016’s Star Trek Beyond underperformed at the box office.
-Now a report from Deadline is shedding light on what’s been going on in the Final Frontier.
+The Star Trek franchise has been growing faster than ever on TV.
+There’s Discovery, Picard, Lower Decks, and soon, Strange New Worldsand Prodigy.
+But the movie side of things has stalled when 2016’s Star Trek Beyond underperformed at the box office.
+A report from Deadline is shedding light on what’s been going on in the Final Frontier.
 Paramount chief Emma Watts knows she needs to get Trek flying on the big screen again.
-This means some tough calls will soon be made about which version get the go-ahead.
+This means some tough calls will soon be made about which version gets the go-ahead.

-First off, the film set to be directed by Fargo and Legion’s Noah Hawley has been put on the backburner.
+First off, the film set to be directed by Fargo and Legion’s Noah Hawley has been cancelled, so it’s not likely going to be that one.
 According to The Hollywood Reporter, Hawley’s script would have dealt with a galaxy-wide pandemic.
 In these coronavirus times, it would have felt more than a little tone-deaf.
 Hawley’s take would have also featured a new cast of characters, which also possibly made Paramount a bit nervous.

 Featured Image: Paramount Pictures

 Originally published on August 20, 2020 with updates on April 9, 2021.